99942 Apophis: Proposed deflection strategies

 Studies by NASA, ESA, and various research groups in addition to the Planetary Society contest teams, have described a number of proposals for deflecting Apophis or similar objects, including gravitational tractor, kinetic impact, and nuclear bomb methods.

 On December 30, 2009, Anatoly Perminov, the director of the Russian Federal Space Agency, said in an interview that Roscosmos will also study designs for a possible deflection mission to Apophis.

 On August 16, 2011, researchers at China's Tsinghua University proposed launching a mission to knock Apophis onto a safer course using an impactor spacecraft in a retrograde orbit, steered and powered by a solar sail.
 Instead of moving the asteroid on its potential resonant return to Earth, Shengping Gong and his team believe the secret is shifting the asteroid away from entering the gravitational keyhole in the first place.

 On February 15, 2016, Sabit Saitgarayev, of the Makeyev Rocket Design Bureau, announced intentions to use Russian ICBMs to target relatively small near-Earth objects.
 Although the report stated that likely targets would be between the 20 to 50 metres in size, it was also stated that 99942 Apophis would be an object subject to tests by the program.

-In October 2022, a method of mapping the insides of a potentially problematic asteroid, such as 99942 Apophis, in order to determine the best area for impact was proposed.
+In October 2022, a method of mapping the inside of a potentially problematic asteroid, such as 99942 Apophis, in order to determine the best area for impact was proposed.

 Popular culture

 In Id Software's video game Rage, the backstory involves the asteroid colliding with Earth on August 23, 2029.
 The asteroid almost wipes out the human race and ushers in a post-apocalyptic age.

-The Enter Shikari song, 'Zzzonked' makes reference to the asteroid in the second verse.

-The Type O Negative song "The Profit Of Doom" references the asteroid.

-The cleopatrick song “OK” references the asteroid.

-The Mr So & So song Apophis was written about the asteroid.
+In the grand strategy video game Terra Invicta, the player can mount a scientific expedition to Apophis when it flies close to Earth in 2029.

+In music, the asteroid Apophis is referred to in the song "The Profit of Doom" by gothic metal band Type O Negative on their 2007 album Dead Again.
+The lyrics refer to the asteroid 99942 Apophis, which at that time was considered to have a possibility of hitting Earth on Friday, April 13, 2029.